spoore1/sssd-tests-poc/docs/course.rst

     :color: secondary
     :icon: checklist

     #.
-Create a new test for LDAP, IPA and AD topology.
+Create a new test for LDAP, IPA, Samba and AD topology.
     #.
 Add new user named ``tuser``.
     #.
 Add new sudo rule ``defaults`` and set ``!authenticate`` option
     #.
 Add new sudo rule to that ``ALL`` users on ``ALL`` hosts run ``ALL`` commands.